vvyushmanov/vector-role/README.md

 - Gets the archive,
 - Provides the necessary symlinks,
-- Generates a config based on a template (the config sends dmesg logs to the clickhouse-01 node)
+- Generates a config based on a template (the config sends dummy logs to the clickhouse-01 node)
 - Enables and starts the service

 Requirements